konikos/konikos.github.com/tao.markdown

 The manager said: "I should have never sent you to the conference.
 Those programmers live beyond the physical world.
 They consider life absurd, an accidental coincidence.
 They come and go without knowing limitations.
 Without a care, they live only for their programs.
 Why should they bother with social conventions?

-"They are alive within the Tao".
+They are alive within the Tao".

 ### 2.4